Honors Program Courses

 Instructor: Margaret Geppert.
 Engineers and scientists, do you like to tinker?
 Or do you have no building experience whatsoever and need a place to start?
 Come take PHY 201 and get project development experience vital to your career.
 Fulfill lab course requirement (5 credit hours)

 Note: Students must have completed Calc I (MTH 200) to take this course.
 It is recommended to take Calc II (MTH 201) in the same semester as this course, if not already taken.

 instructor: Katherine Hollis.
 This course is a great course for students thinking of going Pre-Med, or for Biology majors, and it is a required course in the Nursing Program.
 We are excited to be offering it for the first time this Spring.
 A more complete description will be coming soon.
 Fulfills lab course requirement.
 (4 credit hours)

 TR, 8 a.m. – 8:50 am (lab); TR 9 – 10:40 p.m. (lecture)

 Courses that count toward the Math General Education Requirement

-instructor: Kyle Knee.
+Instructor: Kyle Knee.
+This course is a continuation from MTH 200.
 Calculus is a subject rich with beautiful applications in many areas of science, technology and engineering.
-In our honors section of Calculus I, we will be introduced to and investigate the three ideas that constitute the basis for our single variable real analysis – the limit, the derivative, and the integral.
-Although the applications are vast, we will develop the concepts with enough mathematical rigors to emphasize the logical framework, to then apply that framework to an ample number of applications to fully appreciate the richness of Calculus’ utility.
+In our honors section of Calculus II, we will be introduced to and investigate the three ideas that constitute the basis for our single variable real analysis – the limit, the derivative, and the integral.
+Although the applications are vast, we will develop the concepts with enough mathematical rigor to emphasize the logical framework, to then apply that framework to an ample number of applications to fully appreciate the richness of Calculus’ utility.
 (5 credit hours)